Donald Ziraldo: Varietal wines

 When sourcing these limited grapes became a challenge in the early 1970s, Ziraldo and Kaiser planted vinifera grapes which included Riesling, Chardonnay and Gamay and formed the quality base for Kaiser to work with.
 Kaiser and Ziraldo's first attempts to make Icewine failed miserably due to a flock of hungry starlings devouring the grapes.
 Afterwards, they would cover the grapes with netting and use bird bangers to keep the starlings away from the tempting frozen grapes on the vines.

 Later years

 In 2006, after Inniskillin was sold to Constellation Brands, Ziraldo left Inniskillin and in the years to follow started his own brand of Icewine and Riesling table wines under his name, "Ziraldo".
 In 2011, Ziraldo was asked to manage a Port winery in the Douro Valley, Portugal, under the brand Senhora Do Convento.

 Ziraldo is the author of several books, including Icewine: Extreme Winemaking and Anatomy of a Winery.

+The Prosecco Project

+In December 2023, Ziraldo launched his Prosecco wine made from single-vineyard in the ‘Al Canevon’ Estate in Conegliano Valdobbiadene which lies in hilly countryside situated 50 km from Venice and around 100 km from the Dolomites.

+The vinification method is softly pressed and without skin contact.
+The Primary fermentation is from a static decantation followed by temperature-controlled fermentation.
+The Secondary fermentation last 30 days and the wine goes to refermentation in 25 or 50-hl pressure tanks charmat method.